Last week, we sat down with founder Andy Meadows, to learn more about him and the “origin story” of BL.INK. This is Part One of a two-part interview:

 - BL.INK was built from the ground up for enterprise, and with our customer base and track record, it’s proven to perform beautifully in enterprise environments.
 The competition started from the opposite direction and that (usually) means it’s hard to scale up with confidence.

 - Real words.
 Your brand.
-Unlike the competition, ALL of our short links use real words based on the customer’s domain choices and / or their brand.
+Unlike the competition, our short links use real words based on the customer’s domain choices and/or their brand.
 Even at the free tier, we emphasize the importance of using real words.

 Q: Impressive.
 Fast-forward to last year: how did you encounter Donuts and what made you agree to sell the company to Donuts?